af-adam/phpfog-docs/faqs.markdown

 ### How do I set up email for my domain name?

 PHP Fog doesn't offer email as a service directly, but we set up integration with GMail by default, so you can easily use Google Apps to host your email.
 [Click here](TK) to get started setting up GMail for your custom domain name.
 The DNS records for PHP Fog apps are already configured.
-TKTKTK set up gmail section
+TKTKTK set up gmail section.

 ### Is PHP Fog PCI compliant?